davide2894/react-reads/journal.md

 9:48am - handleAppChange should be triggered when a book is moved to a shelf.
 6:02pm - many interrumptions.
 Problem was that since Route uses () => already, using it again in inline prop confuses React.
 In fact the call gets ignored.
 Remove () from inline prop, inside Route render(), and it works

+# Day 20 - Sun 3/6/18
+8:11am - implemet suggestions.
+I can use the available search terms as suggestions.
+It's similar to search contacts.
+As user types I search for any word matching the pattern given.
+If amy is found show if below.
+Suggestions div should appear only when a pattern is matched.

+Inside render:
+[x] create sugg term arr
+- creare sugg logic
+	* if match:
+		* show matching terms
+		* matching terms are clickable
+		* when a matching term is clicked, search that term, which meas:
+			* query state updates
+			* query is passed to search
+			* search fires with that term
+	* else: don't show div
+- make sugg div appear on match

+6:28pm - Task: add publisher